 The College encourages students to maintain satisfactory attendance, conduct and academic progress so they may be viewed favorably by prospective employers.
 While the College cannot guarantee employment, it has been successful in placing the majority of its graduates in their field of training.
-All graduating students participate in the following placement assistance activities:
+All graduating students participate in the following career development activities:

-- Preparation of resumes and letters of introduction--an important step in a well-planned job search. - Interviewing techniques.
-Students acquire effective interviewing skills through practice exercises. - Job referral by Placement Department.
-The Placement Department compiles job openings from employers in the area.
+- Preparation of resumes and letters of introduction -- an important step in a well-planned job search. - Interviewing techniques Students acquire effective interviewing skills through practice exercises. - Job referral and Placement The Career Services Department compiles job openings from employers in the area.